Council Tax - exemptions and discounts (occupied properties)

 If you are a student studying away from home and you own a property that is unoccupied, you may be able to reduce your Council Tax.
 For more information see the Owned by a full time student page.

-We will need proof of the student status as part of the application.
-Students at the University of the West of Scotland do not need to give us this as it will be confirmed automatically.
-If the student does not attend UWS, we will need the student certificate issued by the college or university.
+If the student does not attend UWS or has not agreed to UWS sharing their information, we will need the student certificate issued by the college or university.
 This can be uploaded with your application and should include:

 - Student name